-Each of these five comedy clubs are located in Brooklyn, New York; so whether you’re a local or just visiting, be sure to stop by a show or mic for some of the most talented comics working today.
+Each of these five comedy clubs are in Brooklyn, New York.
+Whether you’re a local or just visiting, be sure to stop by a show or mic for some of the most talented comics working today.

 1) The Bell House | 149 7th Street, Gowanus

 Closest Subway: 4 Av – 9th St, F/G

 Bell House is arguably the biggest comedy venue in Brooklyn.
 This theater hosts the top tier of comics who come through on their tours.
 On top of national tours, the venue hosts local shows like The Illuminati Presents, as well as The Moth’s storytelling slams, live episodes of major comedy podcasts, and Newcomers, a showcase of new up-and-coming comics in the scene.

 2) Union Hall | 702 Union Street, Park Slope

 Closest Subway: Union Street, R

 Union Hall is a bar/restaurant and live performing arts space in the heart of Park Slope.
 While the bar features a rustic, absurdist decor featuring giant portraits and two bocce ball courts, the downstairs performance space is home to shows featuring the top alt comedians in the city like DeAnne Smith’s DeAnarchy or Picture This with Brandie Posey & Sam Varela.